alokpadhi/System-Design/Grokking System Design Fundamentals/network_essentials.md

 ### **TCP (Transmission Control Protocol)**
 - **Definition:** A connection-oriented protocol ensuring reliable, ordered, and error-checked delivery of data between applications.
+- TCP is a reliable way for computers to send data to each other over the internet, making sure all the information arrives correctly and in the right order.
+- Think of TCP like sending a registered letter through the postal service - it establishes a connection first, breaks your message into smaller pieces (packets), numbers them, sends them separately, and then puts them back together at the destination while confirming   each piece arrived safely.
+If any packets get lost or damaged during transmission, TCP automatically requests they be sent again.
+- This makes TCP perfect for things like web browsing, email, and file downloads where you need every bit of data to arrive perfectly, even if it takes a little longer.
+The protocol handles all the complex networking details behind the scenes, so applications don't    need to worry about lost or corrupted data - TCP guarantees that what you send is exactly what gets received.
 - **Key Characteristics:**
   - **Reliability:** Guarantees data reaches the receiver intact and in order; lost/corrupted packets are retransmitted.
   - **Connection-Oriented:** Requires establishing a connection before data transfer.